coderaj/tech-and-leadership-blog/content/blog/counting-and-limiting-api-requests/index.md

 This might look trivial but helps for better wording for API consumers that 1200 req/hr doesn't mean all 1200 requests can be placed at once.

+In summary, nginx does rate limiting based on leaky bucket algorithm.
+To efficiently support quota limits choose token bucket or a sliding window algorithm supported by other load balancers/reverse proxies like HAProxy.

+If you're already using a side car proxy like Istio, it supports defining quota limit per service.
+Envoy is not well documented although quota limiting is achieved through custom actions.

 ---

 References: